 Machame route highlights: Hiking through rainforests, crossing the Shira Plateau, ascending the Barranco Wall, and reaching the summit via Stella Point to Uhuru Peak (5895m) the highest point in Africa.

-The Machame Route on Kilimanjaro is approximately 62 km (37 miles) long.
+The Machame Route 7-day on Kilimanjaro is approximately 62 km (37 miles) long.
 However, it’s important to note that this distance is covered over several days, with the number of days varying depending on the chosen itinerary.

 Most people take 6 or 7 days to complete the Machame Route, with longer options also available for better acclimatization.

-Here’s a day-by-day Machame route 7day itinerary of what you can expect, detailed itinerary, daily altitudes, and expert tips for a successful summit.
+Here’s a day-by-day Machame route 7-day itinerary of what you can expect, detailed itinerary, daily altitudes, and expert tips for a successful summit.

 Hike through the lush rainforest, enjoying stunning views of the surrounding valleys.

-Leave the rainforest behind and enter the Shira Plateau, a vast volcanic landscape
+Leave the rainforest behind and enter the Shira Plateau, a vast volcanic landscape.

 Trek past the iconic Lava Tower, a volcanic rock formation, and descend into the Barranco Valley.

-Navigate the challenging Barranco Wall and climb up to Karanga Camp.
+Navigate the challenging Barranco Wall and climb up to Karanga Camp

 Steep up climb up to Barafu base Camp, the final stop before the summit

-Early morning start for the summit push, challenging yourself on steep scree and possibly encountering ice and snow
+Early morning start for the summit push, challenging yourself on steep scree and possibly encountering ice and snow.

 Descend through the rainforest on the final leg of the trek, reaching Mweka Gate and celebrating your achievement